The Handbook of Project Management

 The framework I used is based on Trevor L Young The Handbook of Project Management which, in my experience, provides guidance, approaches, tools and techniques suitable for the management of global health projects.
 As Young writes about his handbook,

 “This is not an academic textbook offering you complex theory to learn […].
 It is a tool to be used frequently to help you, remind you and support what you do at each step along the road from start of an opportunity for a programme of a project through to successful completion.”

 This is what project management is all about, a tool to facilitate the work, improve our ability to organise, structure and run projects as well as learn from them.
-It is a tool that I use within another framework that of Systems Thinking and its associated frameworks.
+It is a tool that I use within Systems Thinking and its associated methodologies.

 Soft System Methodology

 Soft Systems Methodology was created by Peter Checkland, a British management scientist, for the main purpose of dealing with “hard” Systems Thinking such as operations research technique that was not suitable for the complexity of large organisational issues.

 Checkland defined SSM as follow:

 “Soft Systems Methodology (SSM) is a cyclic learning system which uses models of human activity to explore with the actors in the real world problem situation, their perceptions of that situation and their readiness to decide upon purposeful action which accommodates different actor’s perceptions, judgments and values.”

 SSM is a systemic methodology focussing on the whole, instead of the parts.
 It uses tools such as CATWOE and rich pictures to gain insight into situations and problems.
 These are used to build conceptual models that will help defining actions.